mityax/gnome-extension-touchup/README.md

-# Gnome Touch [Beta]
+# TouchUp [Beta]

 An extension for Gnome Shell that enhances the user experience for devices with a touchscreen – primarily focused (and tested) on tablets.

-Gnome Touch aims to provide an intuitive, configurable, clean and seamless interface.
+TouchUp aims to provide an intuitive, configurable, clean and seamless interface.
 However, please be aware that this is not always possible nor easy since Gnome extension development does not come without challenges or limits and has a steep learning curve.